 Key Stage 3

 At Key Stage 3, we aim to foster an enjoyment and appreciation of imaginative language and literature.
 Pupils are introduced to a rich variety of texts, from classic to contemporary fiction.
 The curriculum is designed to nurture pupils’ skills in reading and writing, encouraging all pupils to become confident communicators.
-Throughout the Key Stage pupils will follow a mini GCSE curriculum, covering the skills necessary to equip them for further study.
+Throughout the Key Stage pupils will follow an ambitious curriculum, covering the skills necessary to equip them for GCSE study.

 Key Stage 4

-At Key Stage 4 all pupils follow the ‘AQA 9-1’ specification for both English Language and English Literature GCSEs.
+At Key Stage 4 all pupils follow the ‘AQA 9-1’ specification for English Language and the ‘Eduqas 9-1’ specification for English Literature GCSEs.
 Pupils are encouraged to enhance their skills in critical judgement, whilst enriching their cultural understanding through the study of wide range of fiction and non-fiction literature.
 We aim to nurture pupils’ creativity, enabling them to express themselves imaginatively and with flair.